ixanza/tranquility/README.md

 - [Rudy ENB for Cathedral Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/39113)
 - [Re-engaged ENB](https://www.nexusmods.com/skyrimspecialedition/mods/1089)

-## The video game hs been modified
+## The video game has been modified

 Please do not expect the game to be functionally similar to vanilla.
 There are a lot of mods installed that modify core base game functionality as well as adding on new mechanics.
 Please see [Modified Gameplay](Modified Gameplay.md) for a non exhaustive list of gameplay changes to Tranquility.